blackducksoftware/hub/README.md

 * 20 GB RAM

 Also note that these requirements are for Hub and do not include other resources that are required to run the cluster overall.
+Please note there that these are the minimum hardware requirements.
+These will likely need to be increased with larger or multiple concurrent scans.